kubicorn/bootstrap/README.md

 # Bootstrap

+This repository contains bootstrap scripts used by [`kubicorn`](https://github.com/kubicorn/kubicorn) to provision cloud instances.

+We've decided to move scripts to this repository, so we can easier manage them for each `kubicorn` release.

+For every `kubicorn` release, there's an appropriate branch for bootstrap scripts in this repository.
+Currently, `kubicorn` is in the `pre-release` phase, so it'll use bootstrap scripts from the `pre-release` branch of this repository.

+The `master` branch repository can contain scripts that are in-development or not tested.

 ## Developing bootstrap scripts

 If you are running `kubicorn` in the though level directory of the repository set the following environmental variable to force parse the bootstrap scripts locally.